turingcell/paxos-made-easy/README_en.md

 &emsp;**Conclusion 0.1.3**&emsp;**At least one returned value of *PA(e₁)* of all successful P operations satisfy *e₀ ≤ a_e < e₁***

 Because v value of A operation of *PA(e₁)* event is the *a_v* value of successful P returned value that has the greatest non-zero *a_e* value among all successful *P(e₁)* returned values.
-When such *a_v* doesn't exist, a new commit value v can be proposed.
+When such *a_v* doesn't exist, a new proposal value v can be proposed.
 According to Acceptor monotonicity theorem, 𝓖 Table Theorem 0.3, conclusion 0.1.1, 0.1.2, 0.1.3 and Proposer definition

 ![paxos_timeline_new_proof_16](img/paxos_timeline_new_proof_16.jpg)